 What is a trigger point?

 Some of the main issues treated by our massagers are myofascial trigger points (trigger points) and other issues related to chronically tightened muscles.
-Research has found that trigger points are actually small sections of muscle that have gone into spasm and will not relax.
-The science behind them is quite involved and still evolving.
-The following is a summary.
+Trigger points are those tender lumps within muscles that shoot pain when pressed upon.
+Research has found that they are actually small sections of muscle that have gone into spasm and will not relax.

 Trigger points are said to be caused by a number of things including overuse or prolonged tightness, chemical imbalances and emotional stress.
 Practically every adult develops them, and they cause a host of problems.